10 Interesting Polar Bears Facts We Bet You Didn't Know

 Polar bears only appear to be white.
 They have translucent fur that reflects all visible light.
 This gives the appearance of white fur, but beneath the reflective fur, the bears have black skin.

 A Male Can Weigh As Much As Ten Human Men

 Weighing as much as 1700 lbs, male polar bears are massive.
 This is twice as much as the largest female polar bears, and at their largest, they could weigh more than ten men.

 With food being an issue for polar bear conservation, you would think that polar bears would be unlikely to share food.
 However, they have been observed sharing the meat from kills with other polar bears.
 To ask for food, a bear will slowly approach a feeding bear and circle around the carcass.
 The guest bear will then approach the bear with a gentle nose-to-nose greeting to see if the other bear is willing to share.

 These are just a few interesting polar bear facts we would like to share.
 As you can see, these are incredible animals that can be surprising at times.
-If you are interested in polar bear conservation, we encourage you to visit the Polar Bears International website or check out our Save the Polar Bears campaign and bracelet collection.
+If you are interested in polar bear conservation, we encourage you to visit the Polar Bears International website or check out our Save the Polar Bears campaign and polar bear bracelets.